Bahmani–Vijayanagar War (1443): The war

 Deva Raya resolved to personally take the field and aimed to reclaim the Raichur Doab, which had been lost in the previous war.
 He dispatched his two sons, with one heading to Raichur and the other to Bankapur, while he himself crossed the Tungabhadra River and seized Mudgal.
 Subsequently, he established his camp near the banks of the Krishna River and dispatched troops to raid Bahmani territories.
 The Vijayanagara troops conducted successful plundering raids, employing fire and sword to devastate everything in their path as far as Sagar and Bijapur.

 The Bahmani Sultan grew increasingly concerned and personally led his forces southward.
 Alauddin dispatched Khalaf Hasan Maliku't-Tujjar with the army of Daulatabad against the son of Deva Raya.
 The Bahmani forces consisted of 50,000 horsemen, and 60,000 Infantry.
 Additionally, he sent Khan-i Zaman Sarlashkar of Bijapur and Khan-i Zaman Sarlashkar of Berar against Deva Raya himself.
 Khalaf Khan successfully lifted the siege of Raichur against the son of Deva Raya II, during which the latter sustained injuries.
 Subsequently, the wounded Vijayanagara prince retreated from the battlefield.

 With the Bahmani forces advancing, Deva Raya II withdrew to Mudgal, where his troops were stationed.
 Simultaneously, the second son of Deva Raya faced defeat at Bankapur and was forced to retreat as well.
 The two primary forces, led by Deva Raya II and Alauddin, clashed at Mudgal, engaging in a fierce battle.
 Initially, the Vijayanagara forces gained the upper hand, delivering a severe blow to the Bahmani forces.
-However, as the battle dragged on for two months, the Bahmani forces ultimately emerged victorious.
+However, with two consecutive victories in the following two months, the Bahmani forces ultimately emerged victorious.
 The eldest son of Deva Raya, who had been wounded, was killed in the battle.
 Deva Raya managed to capture two officers of Alauddin, namely Fakhrul Mulk Dehlavi and his brother, before retreating to the safety of the Mudgal fort.
 Upon learning of this, Alauddin sent a message to Deva Raya warning that if the two high-ranking officers were harmed, he would not hesitate to exact retribution by killing two lakh of his men when the time came.
 Deva Raya was not in a mood to continue the conflict furthermore.
 In response, Deva Raya said that he would pay tribute and stop fighting if the Sultan promises not to cross the frontier in the future.